-Bowie Divinity Hall, Reid Hall, and McQuiston Divinity Hall are accessible to students with disabilities.
+Bowie Divinity Hall, Reid Hall, and Moffatt Dining Hall are accessible to students with disabilities.
 The Seminary provides recordings of lectures for students with learning disabilities and makes special arrangements for administering exams, as needed.
+Other accommodations must be made through the office of Student Development (located on the second floor of Watkins Student Center and available by phone at 864-379-8701).